buddyw/dal-young-makers/README.md

 # dal-young-makers
-Dallas Young Makers Source Repo
+##Dallas Young Makers Source Repo

 This repo hosts source code and project materials used in classes taught by the Dallas Young Makers Group.
 All code is published under GPL.

-Included is a utility to automate the flashing RCX bricks [flash-rcx-class](../master/tools/flash-rcx-class).
+Included is a utility to automate the flashing RCX bricks [flash-menu](../master/tools/flash-menu).
 This will flash the brick with the approproate firmware and load the programs used in the specified class.

-After you have the files, you can flash your RCX brick(s) with the following command from the tools folder:

-`$ ./flash-rsx-class /path/to/classes/build-a-rover`
-(edit path as necessary)

-If you already have the firmware installed, you can add -s to just load the programs.
-The script should download firmware, find IR tower(s), and load all 5 programs automatically.
+You will need internet connectivity the first time you flash a class as the correct RCX firmware package will be automatically downloaded.

+##Installation

+The steps below allow you to flash RCX on any Debian based linux machine.

+1. Install prerequisite packages: `sudo apt-get install git nqc dialog unzip wget`
+2. Clone the repo: `git clone https://github.com/buddyw/dal-young-makers.git`
+3. Run `./dal-young-makers/tools/flash-menu` to start flashing RCX bricks